The Kitty: From Wives To Wormholes!

 The car itself looked rather ordinary, if tidy and certainly clean.
 A civilian black and chrome ride, tail fins high, lights on full blast contrasted against an increasingly darkening dusk backdrop.
 The hover boosters underneath the vehicle emanated a subtle orange energy jetstream, continuing to make the pulsating whirs and blips that always got on my nerves.
 Regardless, it was coming toward me of all people, to my place of serenity, like a machine ghoul wanting me to pay the non-existent rent.

-As it landed, it didn’t seem to be in any particular rush, which was my first takeaway that this certainly wasn’t mafia or a nut — I’ve come to recognize those types’ piloting styles quite well, aggressive or outright sloppy.
-This was a clean landing, the pulsating noise of the thrusters dying, descending to the concrete, casual like a certain ignorance or naivety with a spark of banality; a civilian was in that car, no doubt.
+As it landed, it didn’t seem to be in any particular rush, which was my first takeaway that this certainly wasn’t mafia or a nut.
+This was a clean landing, the pulsating noise of the thrusters dying, descending to the concrete, casual like a certain ignorance or naivety with a spark of banality; a civilian was in that car.

 The driver door popped open like a can of pop, yet swiveled outward like a gentle wind in spring.
 Gracefully, it revealed the one behind the wheel.
 One leg to see, wearing black Mary-Janes —a semi-transparent leg of aqua-colored gel— then another.
-As the mystery guest stood out of the car, this figure before stood was recognized to be a Saphorian woman.
+As the mystery guest stood out of the car, the figure before me was recognized as a Saphorian woman.

 “Are you Kitty Sugawara?”
 She asked with desperation.
 “The investigator?”

-Saphorians of any type were a rarity on this world, borne from Sarpha, a planet with nine liquid moons.
-They were either manifested slimy or smooth; looks like this one was the latter.
+Saphorians of any type were a rarity on this world.
+Borne from Sarpha, a planet with nine liquid moons, they were either manifested slimy or smooth; looks like this one was the latter.
 Her hair wasn’t so much hair, but a darker blue that resembled hair, shoulder-length and wavy.
-Judging from the light, the coat itself was clearly made of syntho-wool and fabric with carbon buttons, albeit of a high quality, yet the hat intrigued me.
+The coat itself was clearly made of syntho-wool and fabric with carbon buttons, albeit of a high quality, yet the hat intrigued me.
 Though the coat was artificial, the hat was of white suede and genuine silk for the trim and bow, topped off with a black feather sticking from it; an Earth crow feather.
 Imported Earth goods cost a pretty penny in an age without pennies.